Fiction about family life, as psychotherapy

 Although there was still a whole week to go to the end of September, it was cold and damp that morning, and the light was gloomier than it had been just last week.

-Out on the road, he mounted his bicycle and pedalled to the corner of the road, turned left, and then pedalled furiously up the road, to raise his temperature; and then settled down to a steady pace, which would get him to his workplace in about thirty minutes.
+Out on the road, he mounted his bicycle and pedalled to the corner of the road, turned left, and then pedalled more vigorously up Sligo Avenue, to raise his temperature; and then he settled down to a steady pace, which would get him to his workplace in about thirty minutes.

 He was in the blackest mood he had ever experienced.